sunyi000/wound-healing-htm-screen/analysis_workflow.md

 Input parameters:
 - `Input directory`: Folder containing sequences of 2D TIFF images, with naming scheme `${DATASET_ID}_${TIMEPOINT}.tif`
 - `Dataset ID`: Only images containing this dataset ID will be analysed
-- `CoV threshold (-1: auto)`: Threshold for segmenting cells after covariance filtering, use -1 for automated thresholding
+- `CoV threshold (-1: auto)`: Threshold for segmenting cells after covariance filtering; use -1 for automated thresholding; for the analysis in the publication we used a value of `25`
 - `Run headless`: Check this to not show any images during the analysis
 - `Save results`: Check this to save the results into the below directory
 - `Output directory name (will be created next to input directory)`: Name of the output directory (this is not a full path, but just a single name, such as "output")